Exit Search

 Try it at:

-Green tea mochi with red bean paste, a Japanese traditional dessert made in Japan.
+Green tea mochi with red bean paste, a Japanese dessert and crowd favourite

-Green tea mochi with red bean paste, a Japanese traditional dessert made in Japan.
+Green tea mochi with red bean paste, a Japanese dessert and crowd favourite

 Tokyo Bananas

 Tokyo Bananas are a wildly popular banana-shaped sweet featuring mini sponge cakes filled with banana custard cream.
-They first hit shelves in 1991 and were envisioned as a treat that would appeal to all people and ages, much like the city of Tokyo itself.
-As strange as they sound, Tokyo Bananas are Moorish and make the perfect accompaniment to – yep, you guessed it – a cup of tea.
+It first hit shelves in 1991 and were envisioned as a treat that would appeal to all people and ages, much like the city of Tokyo itself.
+As strange as they sound, Tokyo Bananas are moorish and make the perfect accompaniment to—yep, you guessed it—a cup of tea.

 Try it at: